Compliance

 Seek indemnity for client-caused AI violations:

-"Client shall indemnify and hold harmless Agency from any claims, penalties, or damages arising from Client's use of AI hiring tools to evaluate candidates submitted by Agency, including violations of AI hiring laws or discrimination claims."
+"Client shall indemnify and hold harmless Agency from any claims, penalties, or damages arising from Client's use of AI hiring tools to evaluate candidates submitted by Agency, including violations of AI hiring laws or discrimination claims.
+This includes coverage for joint employer liability."

 Reality check: Many clients will push back on indemnity language.
-Negotiate for at least disclosure requirements and compliance representations.
+Negotiate for at least disclosure requirements and compliance representations, and include audit rights for verification.

 Due Diligence on Clients